×

 Definition of Gouda Cheese and Cottage Cheese

 Do you know What is Gouda Cheese and Cottage Cheese.
 If you are looking for the definition of Gouda Cheese and Cottage Cheese or want to know what is Gouda Cheese and Cottage Cheese?, then this is where you will fetch your answers.
 Well, in simple terms Gouda is a Dutch cheese, named after the city of Gouda in Netherlands.
 While Cottage Cheese, a bland white cheese made from the curds of milk.
 Both these products are unique in their own ways.
-Gouda Cheese is a Yellow colored dairy product and Cottage Cheese is Not Available colored.
+Gouda Cheese is a Yellow colored dairy product and Cottage Cheese is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Gouda Cheese bears Creamy, Fruity, Nutty and Sweet flavor with a Sour smell aroma whereas Cottage Cheese has Not Available flavor and a Not Available aroma.
+Gouda Cheese bears Creamy, Fruity, Nutty and Sweet flavor with a Sour smell aroma whereas Cottage Cheese has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Gouda Cheese originated in Netherlands, whereas origin of Cottage Cheese is traced back to Cyprus, Egypt, Greece, North America & South America.